Print Size: 35″ x 23″

-My love for volcanic islands was the motor that drove me to explore this beautiful Pacific archipelago and create a map of the Hawaiian islands.
+My love for volcanic islands was the driving force that led me to explore this beautiful Pacific archipelago and create a map of the Hawaiian Islands.

-I immersed myself in the culture, geology and natural world of Hawaii and allowed myself to illustrate this map freely.
-The result was unexpected, even to me.
+I immersed myself in the culture, geology, and natural world of Hawaii, allowing me to illustrate this map with a sense of freedom.
+The result was unexpected, even for me.

-already paid tribute to nature, but the map of Hawaii took Royale Maps to another level.
+For the first time, nature took center stage in this map.
+While the Map of Florida had already paid tribute to nature, the map of Hawaii elevated Royale Maps to a whole new level.

-It was Hannah, director of the NGO, who asked me if I would consider creating a new map without the nicknames of the Islands.
+I contemplated discontinuing this version of the map of Hawaii after partnering with the Hawaii Wildlife Fund.
+It was Hannah, the NGO’s director, who asked me if I would consider creating a new map without the nicknames of the Islands.

-If you prefer a map of Hawaii with the names of the islands in Hawaiian then please check out our more recent edition of this map: the second edition of the Map of Hawaii
+If you prefer a map of Hawaii with the names of the islands in Hawaiian, please check out our more recent edition of this map: the second edition of the Map of Hawaii, nickname-free.